Kanye West makes controversial remarks on slavery, reveals past opioid addiction

 Amid a social media outcry, West later said on Twitter, "Of course I know that slaves did not get shackled and put on a boat by free will.
 My point is for us to have stayed in that position even though the numbers were on our side means that we were mentally enslaved."

-The civil rights group NAACP said in a Twitter response addressed to West, "There is a lot of misinformation out there and we are happy to provide insight.
+The NAACP said in a Twitter response addressed to West, "There is a lot of misinformation out there and we are happy to provide insight.
 Black people have fought against slavery since we first landed on this continent."

+In a recent video interview with television personality and radio host Charlamagne Tha God shot before West's TMZ appearance, the rapper took similar stances, but he also took some criticism.
+Charlamagne, whose real name is Lenard McKelvey, spoke to MSNBC's Ali Velshi on Wednesday, saying that West "looks ignorant."

+He said West's remarks on slavery were not well thought-out — he meant to say that that African-Americans can sometimes limit themselves mentally and psychologically.

+"That broke my heart," said Will.i.am, whose real name is William Adams Jr.

+"That statement was one of the most ignorant statements that anybody that came from the hood could ever say about their ancestors, that slavery is a choice," said Adams, who counts West as a friend.

-On Tuesday, the singer also gave the first details of his November 2016 admission to a Los Angeles psychiatric hospital after a series of curtailed concerts and political rants.
+Also Tuesday, West also gave the first details of his November 2016 admission to a Los Angeles psychiatric hospital after a series of curtailed concerts and political rants.

 Related